When a business thinks of crafting a content strategy, they may start brainstorming and break the whiteboard or could watch a Marvel Movie

 A content hub may be vaguely defined as a curated collection of branded content.
 Readers want more accessibility and freedom to find the most valuable content.
 A content hub solves this challenge by introducing responsive design and logical structure to the branded content by bringing content from every third party platform to the brand's page.

-Most businesses who have been around for some time have their content scattered everywhere.
+Most businesses that have been around for some time have their content scattered everywhere.
 This could be blog posts and articles on business websites, guest platforms, social media, email campaigns, videos or podcast episodes hosted on external platforms.

 Visitors may easily dive deep and explore a specific theme improving the quality and quantity of inbound leads generated through the discovery process.
 From a SEO point of view, a content hub lends authority to the brand as the visitors identify the brand as a thought leader.